roxberry/roxberry-jekyll/app/_posts/2020-12-17-site-roadmap.md

 TODO: Future improvements will include a compression review, and taking a harder look at the mobile score.

 ## Responsiveness
-Add details about changes to my SASS files for media queries, development using Safari and Responsive tools.
+Made a first effort to refactor SASS files for media queries, improved layout using Safari and Responsive tools.
 I added format changes for spacing on main content areas, a fix for the categories **card-list** layout.

 TODO: Going forward, I'll continue to refactor the SASS classes.
 I'd like to add features to make the sidebar act like a drawer on a click and switch from dark to light mode.